PinotFile: 12.2 February 17, 2020

 A sophisticated offering

 dark red and purple fruits on the nose and palate.
-Beautifully composed with fruit, acid and tannin all in
+Beautifully composed of fruit, acid and tannin all in

 complimentary balance and finishing with lingering purple fruit goodness.
 Noticeably better with improved oak